 Concurrent with the reverse acquisition, RepliCel also acquired all of the issued and outstanding common shares of 583885 B.C.
 Ltd. ("583885") in exchange for 4,400,000 common shares of RepliCel.
 583885 did not have any assets or liabilities at the date of acquisition and was a private company controlled by RepliCel's incoming Chief Executive Officer ("CEO").
 3,400,000 shares of RepliCel controlled by the Company's CEO were deposited with an escrow agent pursuant to the terms of an escrow agreement between RepliCel and the escrow agent.
 These shares are released upon satisfaction of certain performance conditions as set out in the escrow agreement and each release of shares from escrow will be considered a compensatory award.
+The Compensatory award is recorded as an expense at the fair value of the consideration given based on the price of RepliCel's common shares on the acquisition date.
+This amount was determined to be US\$0.50 per share, based on the price of the shares being offered in the private placement that closed concurrent with the share exchange to arm's length parties at a price of US\$0.50.

-During the year-ended December 31, 2012, the performance condition with respect to 500,000 shares (Year ended December 31, 2011: 350,000 shares; Year ended December 31, 2010: 850,000 shares, being the completion of Investment Two described above) had been achieved, and \$254,350 representing the fair value of the shares released from escrow was recorded as stock-based compensation (year-ended December 31, 2011: \$178,045; year ended December 31, 2010: \$432,295).
+During the period ended March 31, 2013 no performance conditions were met (Year ended December 31, 2012, the performance condition with respect to 500,000 shares had been achieved, and \$254,350 representing the fair value of the shares released from escrow was recorded as stock-based compensation.
 Compensation expense relating to the transaction date fair value of the remaining 1,700,000 common shares will be recognized in the period the respective performance condition is probable and amortized over the period the performance condition is met.

-At December 31, 2012, there were 1,700,000 common shares held in escrow (December 31, 2011: 2,200,000 common shares; December 31, 2010: 2,550,000 common shares).
+At March 31, 2013, there were 1,700,000 common shares held in escrow (December 31, 2012: 1,700,000 common shares).
 The other 1,000,000 common shares issued were not subject to escrow provisions and thus were fully vested, non-forfeitable at the date of issuance.
-Stock based compensation of \$Nil (representing the fair value of the shares issued) was recognized for these shares during the year ended December 31, 2012 (December 31, 2011: Nil; December 31, 2010; \$508,800).
+Stock based compensation of \$Nil (representing the fair value of the shares issued) was recognized for these shares during the period ended March 31, 2013 (March 31, 2012: \$nil).